Adirondack Marathon returns this weekend

 Saturday’s schedule includes 5- and 10-kilometer races starting at 9:30 a.m. in Chestertown.
 The 1k Children’s Fun Run for kids ages 4-12 is set for 2 p.m. at the marathon finish line in Schroon Lake.

 On Sunday, the Adirondack Marathon starts at 9 a.m. in the village of Schroon Lake, makes a loop around the lake and returns to finish in the village.
-The half-marathon starts at 10 a.m. in the Town of Schroon and follows the second half of the marathon course.
+The half-marathon starts at 10 a.m. in the hamlet of Adirondack on the east side of the lake, and follows the second half of the marathon course.
 The marathon can also be run in two- and four-person relay teams.

 Pace bears — experienced volunteer runners who run at a certain pace — are again available for runners to run with in a group to meet a goal time.